 If it were the case, you would find me, not in my office, but down at the bank manager, swinging a little watch at him and telling him to forget about my overdraft.
 Plus we would all be hypnotists doing precisely the same!"

 Stage Hypnotists give the impression they are controlling a person's mind.
 No one can be hypnotised against their will, or forced to do something objectionable.

-Hypnosis, when used in therapy, helps to give people more control over their lives- not less!
+When used in therapy, it helps to give people more control over their lives- not less!

 Another myth is a person might be unable to ever come out of Hypnosis.

 If that were the case, there would be millions of bodies lying in a trance all over the world, and we would all read about it!

 Fast Track Hypnosis/Hypnotherapy improves a person's general functioning - mentally and physically.
 Furthermore, it can be used with significant effect to help correct a wide range of problems (See Problems web page).